-The Common Shares commenced trading on the TSXV under the symbol "ABM" on February 13, 2008.
-On November 15, 2019, the Common Shares commenced trading on the TSXV under the symbol "AMI" following the Company's trading symbol change from "ABM" to "AMI".
+The Corporation commenced trading on the TSXV under the symbol "AMI" on November 15, 2019.
+Prior to this, the Common Shares traded on the TSXV under the symbol "ABM", starting on February 13, 2008.
 The monthly high and low closing prices and trading volumes for the Common Shares on the TSXV are as set out below for the months indicated: